 Archiving information is also available in the Storage Platform Console.
-Here you can see the Archived data, Archived Files, and Last Archive date.
+Here you can see Archived Data, Archived Files, and Last Archive date.

-There are also reports for Groups/Collections and Accounts for Archiving, for example:
+There are also reports for groups/collections/accounts for Archiving, for example:

 These can be run on demand through the Storage Platform Console or be scheduled as normal.